 - 2Range, battery & chargingWith a maximum range of 201 miles, the Mokka-e is ideal for those with a short commute, but the 100kW charging capability means it can handle longer journeys

-- 6Practicality & boot space - currently readingIdeal for small families, the Mokka-e offers reasonable practicality – just not as much space as some of its rivals
+- 6Boot space, seating & practicality - currently readingIdeal for small families, the Mokka-e offers reasonable practicality – just not as much space as some of its rivals